-Option 4: Having your plan premium taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the plan premium taken out of your monthly Social Security check.
+You can have the late enrollment penalty taken out of your monthly Social Security check.
 Contact your Customer Experience Team for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
-(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.).
+(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.) this way.
+We will be happy to help you set this up.
+(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.)